Ed Emery (writer): Translations

 As a result of his political activism, Emery has been influential in producing English translations of key works from the Italian Operaismo movement, including by Antonio Negri, Mario Tronti, Sergio Bologna and Romano Alquati and as well as Italian Communist Antonio Gramsci.
 He edited and translated "Italy 1977-8: Living with an Earthquake", a key text on Italian politics and the Operaismo movement.
 He continued translating Negri’s later works for Polity press as well as his biography.

 Emery also established an archive of materials relating to the Italian Left in the 1970s, which is now kept at the British Library of Political and Economic Science at the London School of Economics.

 Theatre

 Emery has also translated a number of works by Italian playwrights Dario Fo and Franca Rame.
 He was on-stage translator for Fo during his UK tour in 1982, and produced a book documenting the first UK performance of Franca Rame's play The Rape, published as Dario Fo and Franca Rame: Theatre Workshops at Riverside Studios 1982 through Red Notes.
 The book included transcriptions of theatre workshops held by Fo and Rame as well as two new translations.

-Emery translated three Fo plays published in the collection which followed his 1997 award of the Nobel Prize in Literature: Misterro Buffo, Accidental Death of an Anarchist, and One was Nude and One Wore Tails.
+Emery translated three Fo plays published in the collection which followed his 1997 award of the Nobel Prize in Literature: Mistero Buffo, Accidental Death of an Anarchist, and One was Nude and One Wore Tails.